SebastianTirsen/MS2-Card-Game/README.md

 # Acknowledgements

-* My longtime friend and mentor Ivan Söderlund, for all your invaluable support.
+* My longtime friend and mentor Ivan Persson, for all your invaluable support.

 * My mentor Gerry McBride for your good advice.